 Speaking of competitors, this articles lists the top alternatives to Turo for anyone who wants to shop around.
 There are several quality companies, websites, and apps like Turo.

 Turo Overview (For Comparison Purposes)

-Turo (formerly RelayRides) is a unique peer-to-peer car sharing service.
-Turo is available in more than 2,500 cities and in 300 airports in the U.S. and Canada.
+Turo (formerly RelayRides) is a unique peer-to-peer car-sharing service.
+Turo is available in more than 5,500 cities and in 300 airports around the world.
 Vehicle owners list their car for the days they don’t need them, mark a pickup location, and set a mileage limit.
 Owners typically earn 75% of rental prices and mileage overage fees.
 Those who need a car can select one to rent from hundreds of options using Turo’s website or mobile application.